rdevonport/ipyupload/README.md

     multiple=False, # default
     # True to disable the button else False to enable it
     disabled=False, # default
-    # CSS transparently passed to button (in a fact a label element)
+    # CSS transparently passed to button (in a fact a button element)
     # e.g. 'color: darkblue; background-color: lightsalmon; width: 180px;'
     style_button='' # default
 )